TassiloPitrasch/yopass/README.md

 ## Style

-If building the yopass Docker Image yourself, the application's style can easily be adapted by using environment variables.
+If building the yopass Docker Image yourself, the application's style can easily be adapted using environment variables.
 The respective file should be located in `website`.
 See below for an example.

     VITE_PRIMARY_COLOR="#607d8b3"
     VITE_LOGO="custom/logo.svg"